-travel series with Avalon Travel Publishing, have been traveling the world since they were volunteers in the Peace Corps.
+travel series, have been traveling the world ever since they their service.
 Together they have written two editions of Nicaragua;

 Joshua also worked on Honduras and co-authored, with Chicki Mallan, Moon Handbooks Belize (for which he won a Lowell Thomas Travel Writing Award).

 Randy is an agronomist and engineer, as well as a writer, based in Washington, D.C., and travels frequently throughout Latin America.
 He is married to a Nicaraguan and recently completed his master’s degree in development

 economics and international relations at Johns Hopkins’ SAIS.
 Joshua is a freelance writer, photographer, and trip leader who has spent much of the last 10 years in Central America and the American West.
 He is currently traveling around

 the world on an extended honeymoon.
 Josh and Randy are among the few returned Peace Corps volunteers who have turned their Peace Corps experiences into more or less continuous travel and writing.
 I wanted to know how they did

 John Coyne: The two of you served together, right, Josh?
 What was your assignment?

 Joshua Berman: Yeah, Randy and I met during orientation in Granada; we were assigned a room together and he was very proud of the shortwave radio he’d brought down.
 I wound up serving in La

 Trinidad, Estelí, a town in the foothills of the Segovia Mountains.
 My primary assignment as an environmental education volunteer was working with teachers, assisting them to use an eco-themed activity book.